Scott123180/llm-speaker/llm/README.md

 1. Export the model from the dev machine
 - `ollama list` to confirm model name
-- `ollama export llama70-cleanup -o llama70-cleanup.ollama` (creates a portable bundle).
+- `ollama export llama70-cleanup-H100 -o llama70-cleanup-H100.ollama` (creates a portable bundle).
    Copy the `.ollama` file to the cloud/VM storage
 2. Import on the cloud GPU machine
-- Install Ollama and GPU drivers (Lambda A H100).
+- Install Ollama and GPU drivers (Lambda H100 PCIe).
-- `ollama import llama70-cleanup.ollama`
+- `ollama import llama70-cleanup-H100.ollama`
 - `ollama serve` (keeps the model loaded; don’t restart between jobs).3.
-Batch runner script (single process, many requests)
+Batch runner script (single process, many requests - see below)
 - A script walks your 6,300 files, sends each to http://localhost:11434/api/chat (or /api/generate), and writes output to a parallel directory.
 - Keep concurrency low (1–4) to avoid VRAM thrash and keep latency consistent.
 - Reuse a single HTTP session and the same model name.